High-Priority Expected Waiting Times in the Delayed Accumulating Priority Queue with Applications to Health Care KPIs: Abstract

 \section{Abstract}

 We provide the first analytical expressions for the expected waiting time of \highname{} customers in the \dapqname{} by exploiting a classical conservation law for work-conserving queues.
-Additionally, we describe an efficient algorithm for exactly computing the expected waiting times of both \lowname{} and \highname{} customers, requiring only the truncation of sums that converge exponentially quickly.
+Additionally, we describe an algorithm to compute the expected waiting times of both \lowname{} and \highname{} customers, which requires only the truncation of sums that converge quickly in our experiments.
 These insights are used to demonstrate how the accumulation rate and delay level should be chosen by health care practitioners to optimize common key performance indicators (KPIs).
 In particular, we demonstrate that for certain nontrivial KPIs, an accumulating priority queue with a delay of zero is always preferable.
-Finally, we present a detailed investigation of the quality of an exponential approximation to the high-priority waiting time distribution, which we use to optimize the choice of queueing parameters with respect to both classes' waiting time distributions.
+Finally, we present a detailed investigation of the quality of an exponential approximation to the \highname{} waiting time distribution, which we use to optimize the choice of queueing parameters with respect to both classes' waiting time distributions.

 \infor{

 }